* This is the Consumer Version. *

 Most commonly, hypertrichosis is caused by

-Use of certain drugs, most commonly minoxidil, phenytoin, or cyclosporine
+Use of certain drugs, most commonly minoxidil, phenytoin, cyclosporine, or the prostaglandin eye drops bimatoprost or latanoprost

-A serious systemic disorder, such as AIDS, brain disorders or injuries, undernutrition (as occurs in carbohydrate deficiencies and eating disorders including anorexia nervosa), dermatomyositis, and porphyria
+A serious systemic disorder, such as AIDS, brain disorders or injuries, undernutrition (including eating disorders such as anorexia nervosa and bulimia), dermatomyositis, and porphyria

 Repeated injury to and/or friction or inflammation of areas of skin (for example, an increase in hair growth that is noticed after a cast has been removed from a previously broken arm or leg)